Shine Muscat

 Shine Muscat is a diploid table grape cultivar resulted from a cross of Akitsu-21 and 'Hakunan' (V. vinifera) made by National Institute of Fruit Tree Science (NIFTS) in Japan in 1988.
 It has large yellow-green berries, crisp flesh texture, muscat flavor, high soluble solids concentration and low acidity.
+Nomenclature registration number is "Grape Agriculture and Forestry No. 21"「ぶどう農林21号.
+NIFTS registered Shine Muscat as a plant variety domestically in Japan in 2006, but its international protection lapsed because the variety was not registered for global protection within the six-year UPOV deadline.

-Nomenclature registration number is "Grape Agriculture and Forestry No. 21"「ぶどう農林21号」.
+By 2012, the variety was effectively treated as unprotected outside Japan, allowing growers in countries such as China and South Korea to propagate it legally without paying royalties.
+In response, Japan passed legislation in 2021 restricting the overseas sale of seeds and seedlings, enabling developers to designate export destinations to protect their intellectual property.
+In Japan, Shine Muscat is considered a high-end grape, reportedly selling for up to US$100 per bunch, while production in China and South Korea, with larger cultivation areas, has allowed for more affordable prices and a substantial increase in global market share.